 The tiny house should be designed based on your personality and you should include a few simple luxuries.
 The main rule is to put things away and keep only what brings you joy.
 Building an outbuilding for storing the stuff you own is strongly recommended.

-As I’ve learned from my friends, tiny living has its challenges but it also brings a lot of joy and simplicity that you can’t find in today’s frantic modern world.
+As I’ve learned from my friends, tiny living has its challenges.
+However, it also brings a lot of joy and simplicity that you can’t find in today’s frantic modern world.
 This lifestyle requires creativity, flexibility and ingenuity to provide a cozy and intimate feeling.
 It will make you think about the things you own and about the choices you have when deciding what you really need.
-You will discover that you don’t need a lot of stuff to be happy and although it may sound limiting, it’s actually quite liberating.
+You will discover that you don’t need a lot of stuff to be happy.
+Although it may sound limiting, it’s actually quite liberating.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: